delfick/delfick_logging/README.rst

 level
     The level we set the logging to.
 Defaults to logging.INFO

-syslog
+program
-    The syslog program name to use, this also turns on syslog logging instead of console logging.
-Defaults to not on.
+    The program name to use when not logging to the console.

 syslog_address
-    The address to send syslog logs to.
-If this is a falsey value, then the default is used.
+tcp_address
+udp_address
+    If none of these is specified, then we log to the console.

+    Otherwise we use the address to converse with a remote server.

+    tcp_address and udp_address Must be of the form "{host}:{port}".
+    i.e. "localhost:9001"

+    syslog_address may either be a filename or of the form "{host}:{port}"

+    Only one will be used.

+    If syslog is specified that is used, otherwise if udp is specified that is used, otherwise tcp.

 only_message
     Whether to only print out the message when going to the console.
 Defaults to